Kyle Kuric: Personal life

 Kuric was born in Pennsylvania, but grew up in Evansville, Indiana.
-He has one sister, Katie, who was a goalkeeper on the women's soccer team at the University of Louisville.
+He has one sister, Katie Kuric (b, 1988 July 10), who was a goalkeeper on the women's soccer team at the University of Louisville.
 Kuric's father is a neurosurgeon, and his mother is a nurse practitioner.
 Kuric married Taraneh Momeni Kuric on July 5, 2013.
 He is the father of twin sons and a daughter.

 On 5 November 2015, Kuric had surgery to remove brain tumors that were diagnosed two days before.
 He eventually underwent two additional surgeries to control brain swelling and to place a skull implant.
 He made a much anticipated return to the court five months after surgery, making 3 of 4 three point shots in his first game back at Gran Canaria.

 On 7 September 2020, Kuric underwent surgical procedure to replace the cranial plate implanted in 2015.
 The plate had cracked as a result of a collision in practice.
 He returned to practice with FC Barcelona in October 2020.